 How do computers work on their fundamental levels?
-Can we build communication networks from scratch – with rubber bands, rope and cardboard?
+Can we build communication networks from scratch – with cardboard, rubber bands and rope?
 How do analog metaphors for Drag & Drop look like?

-Those were some of many questions which I asked the design students at the HfG Offenbach, when I was there in order to teach a one week workshop at the class for electronic media.
+Those were some of many questions, which I asked the design students at the University of Art and Design Offenbach, when I was invited to teach a one week workshop at the class for Electronic Media.
 Our aim was to answer those questions with limited materials: We had cardboard, welding wire, glue, rope, rulers and cutting knifes available.
 And we tried to build computers – or some of their parts – out of that material.
-Here’s a hispeed slideshow of the workshop.
-And below you can find descriptions of the students’ projects.
+The video on top is a hispeed slideshow of the workshop.
+And below you can find descriptions of the students' projects.

 The core part of any digital computer is a clock which synchronizes all logic processes and communications.
 Tilmann Aechtner built this beautiful time piece.
 It uses rolls of adhesive tape as weight.
 On a connected barrel display, you can watch the mechanism counting.

 Carolin Liebl and Lisa Hopf were interested in fundamental digital logic: Over several design iterations, they managed to build a very clever and well working NAND gate.
 It compares two binary inputs and calculates one binary output.
 Several of those mechanical gates in combination can be used to build a complete computer!
 Although a working computer out of cardboard would probably become a bit large.
 In addition to their NAND gate, Carolin and Lisa also came up with concept drawings for NOT, OR, NOR, XNOR, and an AND gate mechanisms.

 Speedway PRO 1000